-Hamilton Falls Trail is a 6.8 mile lightly trafficked out and back trail located near Jamaica, VT that features a waterfall and is rated as moderate.
+Hamilton Falls Trail is a 6.8 mile lightly trafficked out and back trail located near Jamaica, Vermont that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Jamaica, VT: Travel a half mile east on Depot Street.
 After the park entrance, bear right to the large parking lot.
 Begin on Railroad Bed Trail; trailhead is in the northwest corner by the picnic area.
 Hike it 2.5 miles to Cobb Brook then another mile to the Hamilton Falls.
 OR from the tiny burg of South Windham, travel north a mile or so on Baker Hill Road turning left (west) onto Burpee Pond Road.
 Take this a very short distance making another left onto West Windham Road.
 Note: when the road forks, bear left.
 This will take you to the Hamilton Natural Area and the Hamilton Falls.

 Nice walk up to the Falls.
 Many breaks for this flatlander.
 Very pretty trail.